 Vitamin D Deficiency is rampant.
-I started testing vitamin D level in my patients 20 years ago.
+I started testing Vitamin D level in my patients 20 years ago.
 Results were startling!
-More than 90% of my patients turned out to have vitamin D deficiency.
-These are the individuals living in sunny southern California with healthy outdoor lifestyle-golf, tennis,hiking, biking…….
-Many of these patients drink milk and take a multivitamin as well as a calcium tablet that contains vitamin D.
+More than 90% of my patients turned out to have Vitamin D deficiency.
+These are individuals living in sunny southern California with a healthy outdoor lifestyle – golf, tennis, hiking, biking…….
+Many of these patients drink milk and take a multivitamin as well as a calcium tablet that contains Vitamin D.

 Symptoms Of Vitamin D Deficiency